apache/nuttx/configs/olimex-lpc-h3131/README.txt

             nsh> umount /mnt/flash

-       c.
+       d.
 HID Keyboard support.
 The following support will enable support for certain keyboard devices (only the so-called "boot" keyboard class is supported):